GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ![Install Primary Gluu Server](../img/Cluster_Manager-07.png)

 - The values for the first five fields are used to create certificates
 - Next, select which modules should be installed.
 The default Gluu components are pre-selected.
-For more information on each component, see the [Gluu docs](https://github.com/GluuFederation/docs-ce-prod/blob/3.1.6/3.1.6/source/index.md#free-open-source-software)
+For more information on each component, see the [Gluu docs](https://github.com/GluuFederation/docs-ce-prod/blob/4.0/docs/source/index.md#free-open-source-software)
-- Currently only OpenDJ is supported in Cluster Manager.
-This is pre-selected
-- Accept the license agreements if you agree to the terms
+- Accept the license agreement if you agree to the terms

 Click `Submit` to begin installation.